MOHAMEDZAYEDSCU/OBSIDIAN/CATReloaded/LV1/Git&Github.md

 >	- for creating new branch
 >- `git branch -d bran_name`
 >	- for deleting branch
+>- `git branch -vv`
+>	- for showing local branches and their remote ones.
 >---
 >>[!todo]- Merging Branches:
 >>- to make all the modification to the same file. if the modification are in separate branches.